neerajshdev/auth_api/markdown/1_project_setup.md

 Now the Cargo.toml (also called as virtual manifest in this case) file in the root basically defines a workspace rather than a package.
 The `members` field lists the crates that are part of the workspace.
 The `workspace.dependencies` field is used to define dependencies that are shared across all crates in the workspace.
 Initially, we don't have any crates in the workspace, so we will leave the `members` field empty.

 But we have defined the dependencies that are shared across all crates in the workspace.
 The `tokio` crate is used for asynchronous programming, `tonic` is used for gRPC, `tonic-reflection` is used for gRPC reflection, `prost` and `prost-types` are used for protocol buffer serialization, `jsonwebtoken` is used for JWT token generation and verification, `chrono` is used for date and time manipulation, and `serde` is used for serialization and deserialization.

+`tonic-build` is used to compile the grpc service and message types from the proto file.
+We will use this crate in the `proto_stub` crate as build dependency.

 Now let's create the `authy`, `proto_stub`, `security`, and `database` crates.
 Run the following commands to create the crates: